From Cross-Validation to SURE: Asymptotic Risk of Tuned Regularized Estimators: Introduction

 \section{Introduction}

-\paragraph{Background} The goal of supervised learning is to produce good predictions for new observations.\footnote{We would like to dedicate this paper to Gary Chamberlain, whose conversations provided the original inspiration for this project.} An important class of estimators for supervised learning can be described as {regularized empirical risk minimization (ERM) estimators} that are {tuned using cross-validation (CV)}.
+\paragraph{Background} The goal of supervised learning is to produce good predictions for new observations.\footnote{We would like to dedicate this paper to Gary Chamberlain, whose conversations provided the original inspiration for this project.} An important class of estimators for supervised learning are {regularized empirical risk minimization (ERM) estimators} that are {tuned using cross-validation (CV)}.

 {ERM estimators} minimize in-sample average prediction loss (empirical risk), among a given class of predictors.
 Examples include ordinary least squares and maximum likelihood.
 ERM estimators are prone to overfitting if the class of predictors is large.
-Such estimators achieve low in-sample loss, but perform poorly for new observations.
+Such estimators achieve low in-sample loss, but can perform poorly for new observations.
 To counter overfitting, {regularization} is used.
 Regularization adds a penalty term to the ERM objective; common penalties include the $L^{2}$ norm of parameters (in Ridge regression) and the $L^{1}$ norm (in Lasso regression).
 Adding a penalty avoids overfitting, by reducing the estimator variance, at the cost of introducing some bias, which might result in underfitting.

 To achieve good performance, avoiding both overfitting and underfitting, the amount of penalization needs to be carefully {tuned}.
-This can be done by choosing the weight on the penalty term as the minimizer of a {cross-validation} estimate of predictive loss.
+This can be done by choosing weights for the penalty that minimize a {cross-validation} estimate of predictive loss.
 We focus on n-fold CV, where predictions are evaluated for one hold-out observation at a time, and predictive loss is estimated by averaging evaluations over each of the $n$ observations.

 \paragraph{Risk functions} The present paper characterizes the behavior of estimators of this form by deriving an asymptotic approximation to their {risk function}.
 A large literature in learning theory characterizes such estimators by proving bounds on their worst-case regret---the supremum over data-generating processes (DGPs) of the difference between an estimator's risk and the expected loss of the best predictor in the given class.
 Such bounds provide strong robustness guarantees, but they might not be informative about the behavior of predictive algorithms for realistic DGPs.
 By focusing on the risk function, we obtain a more fine-grained characterization: the risk function tells us how expected predictive performance depends on the DGP, while worst-case regret bounds only characterize performance for the least favorable DGP.